 - Use one hand to start tightening the jaws and the other one to manage and adjust the joint as necessary.

-- Fix the corner with glue or fasteners.
+- Fix the corner of the wood pieces with glue or fasteners.

 - Sand or finish the joint as desired.